tcj2001/bitunix-automated-crypto-trading/README.md

 A real-time cryptocurrency trading platform built with FastAPI and WebSocket technology using Bitunix API and websockets for Futures.
 The platform provides automated trading capabilities, real-time market data visualization, and portfolio management features.

+Supports running the app in multiple instances (bots) with each instance having its own configuration file and env file containing the API keys and other parameters.

 ## Features
 - Real-time private account/new postion/new order data streaming via WebSocket
 - Real-time public depth/kline for bid, ask and last streaming via WebSocket or thru api calls, configurable in the config file